 6. If toast and sandwiches are part of your crew’s daily diet, make plans to re-provision bread along the way.
 This is another item that does not hold up well in the heat and humidity so it’s better not to over-buy.
 Alternatively, you can store it in the fridge/freezer as well.

 7. In the British Virgin Islands take advantage of our Charter Starter Kits, which include staples like condiments, olive oil, spices, paper plates, napkins, disposable wipes, aluminum foil, charcoal, lighter fuel, and cleaning products.
 Provisioning is so much easier when you don’t have to buy all these grocery items individually.

 8. Don’t go overboard (pun intended).
 You will have opportunities along the way to restock or pick up miscellaneous items you may have missed or suddenly have a craving for.

 Provisioning a yacht for your group can feel overwhelming, especially if you’ve never chartered before.
-Rest assured our Vacation Planners are here to answer your questions and guide you through our easy online provisioning site, so you can plan with the support of a charter expert and have peace of mind when you arrive for your vacation.
+Rest assured our Holiday Planners are here to answer your questions and guide you through our easy online provisioning site, so you can plan with the support of a charter expert and have peace of mind when you arrive for your holiday.

 Step Aboard Here

 Start your experience with The Moorings on land and sign up to receive e-mails from us about yachts, offers and destinations.